Kloudless/authenticator/README.md

 An easy way to do this is by just building the file with the correct base URL.

 ### Building
+Require node version > v6.14.3

-Build a debug version to enable sourcemaps:
+Build a production version:

     npm install
     npm run build

+Build a dev version with debug info:

+    npm run dev

 To build pointing to a custom API server, export the environment variable `BASE_URL`:

     BASE_URL=http://custom-api-server:8080 npm run build

-The result will be at `build/kloudless.authenticator.min.js`.
+The result will be at `build/kloudless-authenticator.js` and `build/kloudless-authenticator.min.js`.

 ### Security Vulnerabilities